Loom and Leaf Ratings

 - It uses hospital-grade gel material

 - Unlike memory foam mattresses in stores, you have a 120-day trial

 - It’s warranty of 15 years outpaces most other 10 year warranties, and it’s simple

 - Also the returns and refunds are transparent and uncomplicated

-- It ships in 7-15 days, and is installed by a professional delivery team for a small fee
+- It ships in 7-15 days, and is installed by a professional delivery team for free

 - Loom and Leaf does NOT collect sales tax